How Volume-Level Backup Works

 1. Veeam Agent copies the partition table and bootloader located on the hard disk to the backup file in the target location.

-2. [For incremental backup] Veeam Agent and calculates checksums for each data block and compares them with checksums from the backup file created during the previous job session.
+2. [For incremental backup] Veeam Agent calculates checksums for each data block and compares them with checksums from the backup file created during the previous job session.
 If checksums do not match, Veeam Agent will copy the data block to the target location during the next backup process step.

 3. Veeam Agent copies data from the following sources: